turbot/steampipe-plugin-shodan/docs/index.md

 ## Credentials

 Shodan requires an API token for all requests, but offers a free tier.
 Sign up on the [shodan website](https://shodan.com) to get your free token.
-It looks like `ZGloRBAl2Tvur3tBTu84NkZIf3i5Cc5U`.
+A valid token looks like `ZGloRBAl2Tvur3tBTu84NkZIf3i5Cc5U`.

 ## Connection Configuration